aws-samples/fhir-hl7v2-integration-transform/README.md

 fhir-to-hl7v2-transform.TransformApiRootUrl = https://<api-id>.execute-api.us-west-2.amazonaws.com/prod/
 ```

-These values will be used to create AWS Systems Manager Parameter Store parameters necessary to integrate FHIR Works on AWS with API interface with this Integration Transform:
+These values will be used to create AWS System Manager parameters on FHIR Works on AWS.
+FHIR Works on AWS will make API requests to the URL and region specified in these parameters.
+This allows FHIR Works on AWS to integrate with this Integration Transform.
-`/fhir-service/integration-transform/<STAGE>/url` and `/fhir-service/integration-transform/<STAGE>/awsRegion`, where STAGE is the stage name that you used when deploying FHIR Works on AWS.
+FHIR Works on AWS Integration Transform parameters are: `/fhir-service/integration-transform/<STAGE>/url` and `/fhir-service/integration-transform/<STAGE>/awsRegion`, where STAGE is the stage name that you used when deploying FHIR Works on AWS.
 For more information please refer to this [link](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/api/INSTALL.md#store-integration-transform-info-in-aws-system-manager-parameter-store).

 These outputs can also be viewed in AWS Console by navigating to CloudFormation service page in the region where the stack was deployed, selecting appropriate stack, and clicking on Outputs tab.

 ## Testing

 You can follow testing steps outlined in [FHIR Works on AWS documentation](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/api/README.md#usage-instructions).
 This Integration Transform support CREATE, READ, and UPDATE (not DELETE) interactions on Patient resource.
 An example Patient resource can be found [here](resources/patient.json).

 ## Security